 My research interests are broad, but my main focus is on mathematical reasoning, argumentation and proof which are the keystones of mathematics.
-Justification and proof are both the means for communicating mathematical ideas and the tools that enable understanding of these ideas.
+They are both the means for communicating mathematical ideas and the tools that enable understanding of these ideas.

-My fascination with this reasoning and justification originated from my teaching of high school mathematics and it became the subject of both my masters and doctoral research.
+My fascination with reasoning and proving originated from my teaching of high school mathematics and it became the subject of both my masters and doctoral research.

 In my current research I continue exploring issues related to learning and teaching of reasoning and proving at the secondary level.
 I work with practicing and pre-service teachers on strategies for making reasoning and proving a reality in mathematics classrooms.

 2017 - 2020: National Science Foundation - IUSE 1711163: Enhancing Preparation of Secondary Preservice Mathematics Teachers: Mathematical Reasoning and Proving as a Lens for Teaching.
 PI: Orly Buchbinder, Co-PI: Sharon McCrone. $ 283,249.

 Design of instructional tasks has been one of the areas of my research interests.

 2014 – 2017: LessonSketch Research and Development Fellow.
 I am one of ten fellows in the U.S. selected by the ThEMaT 3 project (PI Daniel Chazan) to create and disseminate rich media modules for mathematics teacher preparation courses.
 Information about the modules I created in collaboration with my colleagues can be found here.

 I am also very passionate about Noyce program at UNH, and one of the Co-PIs on UNH Noyce project CREST.